Alwaki/alwaki.github.io/_pages/frontpage.md

 ---
 permalink: /
 layout: home
-title: Home
+title: About
 list_title: Projects
 ---

-My name is Alexander Wallén Kiessling, and I am a research engineer at the department of [Robotics, Perception and Learning](https://www.kth.se/is/rpl), KTH Stockholm.
-My research interests broadly include *Field robotics, Perception, Navigation, State Estimation, Machine Learning, Mechatronics*.
+Hi!
+My name is Alexander Wallén Kiessling, and I work and study in the field of robotics.
+I like working on topics that (broadly speaking) involve autonomous robotics.
+This includes environmental monitoring, field robotics, multi-robot systems and machine learning, amongst others.

-This page contains some information regarding projects I've worked on (see posts below), and details such as CV, email and other socials (see section About me).
-I also have a section on book recommendations, check it out!
+I've studied my undergraduate degrees in mechanical engineering and physics at KTH in Sweden, where I also worked as a research engineer at the department of [Robotics, Perception and Learning](https://www.kth.se/is/rpl).
+Currently I am working on robotics at EPFL in Switzerland, at the [Distributed Intelligent Systems and Algorithms Laboratory](https://www.epfl.ch/labs/disal/).

 [gh-site]: https://pages.github.com/